| || |

 Mandatory Course Orientation

-Interested students MUST attend a mandatory orientation held in early August (see summer schedule for date and time).
+Interested students MUST attend a nusre assistant MANDATORY orientation held in July or August (see summer schedule for date and time).
 You will not be allowed to register in the course without attending this orientation.
 Students must complete their physical exam, immunizations and TB test before admission to the course.
-Information and forms for these requirements are provided at the August orientation meeting.
+Information and forms for these requirements are provided at the mandatory orientation meeting.